Ever feel guilty for wanting space from the people who raised you?

 We've already talked about the fact that family members may not enjoy you laying out your boundaries for them to follow.
 However, in some cases, there are real obstacles to overcome.
 The good news is that you can jump over these hurdles like an Olympic athlete once you know what they are.

-• Don't give in: It may be that family members simply don't want to accept your boundary, and they'll try to make you push it to one side.
+Don't give in: It may be that family members simply don't want to accept your boundary, and they'll try to push it aside.
 This is another form of guilt-tripping.
 Stay firm.
 Once they see how serious you are, they'll have no choice but to accept it.

 5. Managing guilt

 Feeling guilty when setting boundaries is normal, especially with close family members.
-It can be hard to deal with because you don't want to accept those you're closest to, but remember how their behavior or actions make you feel.
+It can be hard to deal with because you don't want to accept that those you're closest to are behaving badly, but remember how their behavior makes you feel.
 Here are some tips on how to deal with the inevitable guilt:

-• Seek support.
-If you're struggling, share your feelings with a trusted friend, therapist, mental health professional, or support group.
+Seek support.
+If you're struggling, share your feelings with a friend, therapist, mental health professional, or support group.
 Often, hearing reassurance from others can help alleviate guilt.

-In his best-seller, 'Boundaries,' Dr. Henry Cloud talks about the vital importance of learning to say no. It's not easy to do, but practice makes perfect.
+In his best-seller, 'Boundaries,' Dr. Henry Cloud talks about the vital importance of learning to say no. It's not easy, but practice makes perfect.
 He explains that this simple two-letter word will allow you to regain control of your time and emotional health.

 "Setting boundaries inevitably involves taking responsibility for your choices.
 You are the one who makes them.
 You are the one who must live with their consequences.
 And you are the one who may be keeping yourself from making the choices you could be happy with.
 We must own our own thoughts and clarify distorted thinking."